-Hours of Operation The Visitor Center is open to the public from 10am - 4pm Tuesday through Sunday.
-We are closed Thanksgiving and Christmas day.
+Hours of Operation The Visitor Center is open Tuesday thru Sunday from 10 a.m. to 4 p.m. , closed Christmas Day.
 There is no entry fee.
 Arrival before 3 p.m. is recommended.
 Driving Directions From Annapolis and points north: Take US-301 North/US-50 East toward Cambridge.
 Turn right on Woods Road.
 Turn right on Route 16 (Church Creek Road).
 Turn left onto Route 335 (Golden Hill Road) drive for 4.5 miles and the visitor center will be on your right.
 From Ocean City and points south: Take US-50 West toward Cambridge.
 Turn left on Route 16 (Church Creek Road).
 Turn left onto Route 335 (Golden Hill Road) drive approximately 4.5 miles and the visitor center will be on your right.
 4068 Golden Hill Road Church Creek, Maryland 21622

+VISITOR EXPERIENCE

-VISITOR EXPERIENCE ABOUT THE STATE PARK The 17-acre Harriet Tubman Underground Railroad State Park is home to the Harriet Tubman Underground Railroad Visitor Center, administrative offices, a recreational pavilion and a legacy garden.
+ABOUT THE STATE PARK

+The 17-acre Harriet Tubman Underground Railroad State Park is home to the Harriet Tubman Underground Railroad Visitor Center, administrative offices, a recreational pavilion and a legacy garden.
 This location was chosen because the view is preserved by the surrounding Blackwater National Wildlife Refuge.
 Very few structures remain from her time in the Choptank river region, so the landscape is a large part of the experience.
 Tubman may have traveled through the area going between Madison and Bucktown.
-Additional information is available at: dnr.maryland.gov/publiclands/pages/eastern/tubman.aspx
+Additional information is available at dnr.maryland.gov/publiclands

-The View North, was developed from a concept that expresses the importance of moving northward to escape the circumstance of slavery.
+THE DESIGN CONCEPT The View North, was developed from a concept that expresses the importance of moving northward to escape the circumstance of slavery.
 Most notably, the design solution splits the building program into two structures that frame the view of the legacy garden as the visitors approach.
-SPECIAL FEATURES - The legacy garden is an open quiet space bounded by a network of paths that provide opportunities for more interpretation and reflection. - A 2,600 square foot open air picnic pavilion with stone fireplace and serving area is located along the western boundary of the park. - Landscaping materials are plants native to the Eastern Shore, showcasing native trees with seasonal interest (spring blooms and strong fall colors). - Lawn areas are a combination of mowed and unmowed grass to recall the farm fields common to this area. - The design maximizes the incorporation of permeable roads and paths.
+SPECIAL FEATURES - Two sculptures are planned.
+The first is a statue of Tubman set between the administration building and visitor center.
+The second is of a group of figures headed north, towards the woods on their escape journey. - The legacy garden is an open quiet space bounded by a network of paths that provide opportunities for more interpretation and reflection. - A 2,600 square foot open air picnic pavilion with stone fireplace and serving area is located along the western boundary of the park. - Landscaping materials are plants native to the Eastern Shore, showcasing native trees with seasonal interest (spring blooms and strong fall colors). - Lawn areas are a combination of mowed and unmowed grass to recall the farm fields common to this area. - The design maximizes the incorporation of permeable roads and paths.